Category: spirituality

 Reclaiming Sensuality

 Women are often given the message that their sensuality is too much for the world to handle.
 Hide it away, it is too much.
 Too much of a turn on.
 Too juicy.
 Too distracting.
 Too attention-seeking.
-Too dangerous–if you show that aspect of yourself you will be used, get in trouble, be attaches, etc. Women…
+Too dangerous–if you show that aspect of yourself you will be used, get in trouble, be attacked, etc. Women…

 -